 - Badass Normal: He may not look like it, and occasionally isn't Depending on the Writer, but the man has fought off demons from hell with a baseball bat to protect his employees.
+(In Spider-Man: The Animated Series, Spidey says Jonah used to be in the U.S. Navy.)
 There's a reason Peter likes him.

 - Bad Boss: Played with.
 He regularly verbally abuses those that aren't Joe Robertson, but he's also protective of his staff.

 - Mean Boss: Usually he only goes this far.

 - Benevolent Boss in reality: Illustrated rather well in the first movie, where he protects Peter from the Green Goblin by refusing to say who takes their pictures of Spider-Man, despite the fact that doing so would certainly result in severe personal injury or worse.
 (A novelization claimed that Jameson has been willing to go to jail to protect his sources in the past.)

 - Cigar Chomper: One of his most unpleasant habits.

 - Da Editor: Former editor-in-chief of the Daily Bugle.